-Growth containment boundary is a refinement and reassessment of the former village containment boundaries and urban containment boundaries in LAPs.
+Growth containment boundary is a refinement and reassessment of the former village containment boundaries and urban containment boundaries in electoral area official community plans.
 It identifies lands that will support housing and employment growth and to which new transportation, community water and liquid waste service investments will be directed.
 During future OCP modernization, technical expertise and public consultation will inform the growth containment boundary and align service provision with existing developed areas and projected growth areas.
-In the current harmonization phase, the areas remain the same as in the LAPs.
+In the current harmonization phase, the areas remain the same as in the individual official community plans.
 The growth containment boundaries are shown on Schedule G, G1 Growth Management Concept Index - Regional and in the LAPs.